-On the surface, green roofs appear to be natural; however, the soil beneath the plants is typically composed of an engineered growing medium that is high in minerals and low in organic matter (less than 8%).
+Viewed from the surface, green roofs appear to be natural.
+However, the material beneath the plants is typically composed of an engineered growing medium.
+The medium is high in minerals and low in organic matter (less than 8%).
 Research on the best growing media for green roofs was pioneered in Germany and Switzerland.
-In the 1970s, a group of German researchers developed the FLL German Guidelines for Rooftop Greening, which aided those developing, designing, and constructing vegetated roofs.
+In the 1970s, a group of German researchers developed the FLL German Green Roofing Guidelines, which aided those developing, designing, and constructing vegetated roofs.